JasonHoltzen/casterfire-api-test/README.md

   - If logged in:
     - Option to copy a Pathfinder spell and edit it as a custom spell.
     - Option to edit, delete, or clone an existing custom spell.
+    - If character is selected:
+      - Spell will have option to add spell to selected character's spellbook.
 - Filters
   - Perform live filtering on the spell list.
   - By default, shows all Pathfinder and Custom spells available.